nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ## Search for free slots on the wire ##

-On the wire a `Search for free slots` request would look something like one of the following:
+On the wire, a `Search for free slots` request would look something like one of the following:

 ```http
 GET /Slot?start=ge2017-10-20T00:00:00&end=le2017-10-31T23:59:59&status=free&_include=Slot:schedule&_include:recurse=Schedule:actor:Practitioner&_include:recurse=Schedule:actor:Location